 Ursula K. LeGuin is famous for saying (among many, many other things) that writing for children is not just a case of using short words.
-I’m paraphrasing – if I can ever find the quote, I will insert it here.
 While writing for kids often involves short words, that’s not the whole picture.
 Kids’ brains are developing.
 Their language skills are developing.
 Their comprehension of the world around them is developing.
-When you’re writing for kids – and especially if you are trying to explain a scientific concept to them – you need to meet them where they live.
+When you write for kids – and especially if you’re explaining a scientific concept to them – you need to meet them where they live.
 Four-year olds do not understand that the earth is a sphere (wouldn’t all the people fall off the bottom?).
 Six-year olds can’t work with models (no, that’s not the moon; it’s clearly a tennis ball).
 Thirteen-year-olds have not had differential calculus yet (so please find a different way of explaining Newton’s Laws of Motion to them).
 The best way to learn how to write for kids is to read books and articles written for kids.
 And maybe talk to a few kids.
 And seek advice from their teachers.
 Also, check out the links below about reading level, science concepts, and vocabulary.

 Magazine editors don’t have a lot of spare time, what with having to get an entire 50-100 page issue out every 1-2 months.
 So make it easy on them, and follow their submission instructions carefully.
 Sticking to proper formatting, word limits, due dates, and manner of submission will help convince them that you are reliable (i.e., they will want to hire you again).
 Most of these magazines are probably in your local library, so go check them out to get an idea of their desired writing style.